Corbeyran de Cardaillac-Sarlabous

-Corbeyran de Cardaillac de Sarlabous was a 16th-century French soldier who served in Scotland as Captain of Dunbar Castle, and was Governor of Le Havre for twenty years.
-He was usually called Captain Sarlabous in Scottish and English letters of his time.
-A contemporary French writer calls him the "sieur de Sarlaboz."
+Corbeyran de Cardaillac de Sarlabous was a 16th-century French soldier who served in Scotland as Captain of Dunbar Castle and was Governor of Le Havre for twenty years.
+He was usually called Captain Sarlabous in the letters of his time, written in both Scottish and English.
+A contemporary French writer calls him "sieur de Sarlaboz."
 Sarlabous is a place in the Hautes-Pyrénées where Corbeyran held lands.

-Born around 1515 in Gascony, his father was Odet de Cardaillac, seigneur de Sarlabous, and his mother, Jeanne de Binos, heiress of Bize or Vize.
+Born around 1515 in Gascony, his father was Odet de Cardaillac, seigneur de Sarlabous, and his mother was Jeanne de Binos, heiress of Bize or Vize.